starswithstripes/civic/README.txt

 RESOURCES

-Soon, the official home of the project and git repository for this install profile will live on drupal.org.
+Soon, the official home of the project and git repository for this install profile will live on drupal.org soon.
 Until then:
 - Download the latest version of Civic: http://civicsites.org
 - Git repo: http://github.com/starswithstripes.com/civic
 - Report bugs here: https://github.com/starswithstripes/civic/issues